Community safety is about the safety of Brisbane residents and visitors and also how safe they feel in our city's public spaces.

 For more information, phone Council's Business Hotline on 133 BNE (133 263).

-Council manages more than 90,000 street lights across Brisbane.
-Energex is responsible for installing street lights, however Council makes sure the lights are energy efficient.
+Council manages more than 125,000 public lights across Brisbane.
+Energex is engaged to be responsible for maintaining the vast majority of these public lights, however Council requires these lights to be energy efficient.

-Street lights keep our public areas well-lit and offer residents a genuine sense of safety.
+Council manages public lights in line with recommendations in the Australian Standards keeping our public areas appropriately lit and offer residents a genuine sense of safety, whilst protecting the night environment.
 Find out about Council's recent enhanced safety lighting projects:

 - Normanby Fiveways Bikeway lighting project